-As of December 31, 2018, we had debt and equity investments in 63 portfolio companies with an aggregate fair value of \$643.0 million.
-The weighted average yield on our debt investments as of December 31, 2018 was 12.6%.
+As of December 31, 2019, we had debt and equity investments in 64 portfolio companies with an aggregate fair value of \$766.9 million.
+The weighted average yield on our debt investments as of December 31, 2019 was 12.0%.
 The weighted average yield of our debt investments is not the same as a return on investment for our stockholders but, rather, relates to a portion of our investment portfolio and is calculated before the payment of all of our fees and expenses.
-The weighted average yield was computed using the effective interest rates as of December 31, 2018, including accretion of original issue discount ("OID") and loan origination fees, but excluding investments on non-accrual status, if any.
+The weighted average yield was computed using the effective interest rates for debt investments at cost as of December 31, 2019, including accretion of original issue discount ("OID") and loan origination fees, but excluding investments on non-accrual status, if any.
 There can be no assurance that the weighted average yield will remain at its current level.
+For the year ended December 31, 2019, our total return based on net asset value ("NAV") per share was 12.0% and our total return based on market value was 37.6%.
+For the year ended December 31, 2018, our total return based on NAV was 12.6% and our total return based on market value was (15.8)%.
+Total return based on net asset value per share equals the change in net asset value per share during the period, plus dividends paid per share during the period, less other non-operating changes during the period, and divided by beginning net asset value per share for the period.
+Non-operating changes include any items that affect net asset value per share other than increase from investment operations, such as the effects of share issuances and repurchases and other miscellaneous items.
+Total return based on market value equals the change in the market value of our common stock per share during the period divided by the market value per share at the beginning of the period, and assumes reinvestment of dividends at prices obtained by our dividend reinvestment plan during the period.
+While these two figures reflect fund expenses, they do not reflect any sales load that may be paid by investors.